 Diversity of Pedestrian Conditions

-Pedestrian conditions vary considerably across Walnut Creek, including dedicated facilities such as the Iron Horse Trail, residential areas with low traffic volumes, and crosswalks and sidewalks adjacent to major arterials.
-Furthermore, depending on where you live and work within Walnut Creek, you may or may not be able to walk to a grocery store, cafe, or shop.
-While Downtown has a high Walkscore®, the city’s overall walkscore is only 39 out of 100, meaning that most errands require a car.
+Pedestrian conditions vary considerably across Walnut Creek.
+Depending on where you live and work within Walnut Creek, you may or may not be able to walk to a grocery store, cafe, or shop.
+While downtown has a high Walk Score®, Walnut Creek’s overall Walk Score® is only 39 out of 100; meaning that most errands require a car.

 High Pedestrian Demand

-Due to the presence of multiple transit providers in the city, many transit stops are easily accessible via a short walk in most areas of Walnut Creek.
-The actual conditions and comfort of these connections for pedestrians, however, can vary greatly across the City, limiting access and potentially discouraging walking to and using transit.
+Due to the presence of multiple transit providers, many transit stops are easily accessible via a short walk in most areas of Walnut Creek.
+However, the actual conditions and comfort of these connections for pedestrians can vary greatly across the city, limiting access and potentially discouraging walking to and using transit.

 Recommended Pedestrian Improvements

-Improvements proposed by the plan generally focus on pedestrian comfort and safety, including:
+Improvements proposed by the Pedestrian Master Plan generally focus on pedestrian comfort and safety, including the following:

-the availability of direct links to key destinations via comfortable pedestrian facilities
+The availability of direct links to key destinations via comfortable pedestrian facilities encourages walking.